March 25, 2023

 Trimming And Taping Station

-At the trimming station, the overspending foil of the laminate is removed.
-This can be done manually with a knife or fully automated.
+At the trimming station, any excess foil from the laminate is removed, a process that can be done manually with a knife or with automated equipment.

-After trimming, the laminate corners are covered with a tape.
-The sticky tape is the connection between the laminate and the frame to make it stronger and water proof.
+After trimming, the laminate’s edges are sealed with tape.
+This tape reinforces the connection between the laminate and the frame, making it stronger and waterproof.

 Input: